 - Informational reports detailing ownership or beneficial interest in foreign corporations, partnerships, trusts and estates

-- State issues will also need to be considered.
+- State issues will also need to be taken into consideration

 If you have received assets in the form of property, income or other applicable benefit anywhere in the world, you will need to report this to the IRS.
 We can help you ascertain how you can report these receipts or disposals in the most tax-efficient way.

 Filing your tax return is a responsibility you should not ignore.
 Failing to submit a tax return can have serious consequences, including possible criminal charges.
-Here is a link to our services and how we can help.
+Click through to our services and read more about how we can help.

-There are several options for getting caught up on your tax return filings if you are behind, and the IRS has recently (18 June 2014) released changes to the Voluntary Disclosure programs which may benefit you.
+There are also several options for getting caught up on your tax return filings if you are behind.
 Please read about Voluntary Disclosure options we can assist you with.

 Did you Know?